Professor Catherine Maxwell, MA DPhil (Oxford)

 In addition to the general interests listed above, I have specialist interests in the poet and critic Algernon Charles Swinburne (1837-1909) and the cosmopolitan critic and writer of fiction Vernon Lee (1856-1935).
 I have co-edited with Patricia Pulham Vernon Lee’s Hauntings and Other Fantastic Tales (Broadview Press, 2006) and a collection of essays Vernon Lee: Decadence, Ethics, Aesthetics (Palgrave Macmillan, 2006).
 My recent publications on Swinburne include Swinburne in the British Council series Writers and Their Work (Northcote House, 2006) and the collection Algernon Charles Swinburne: Unofficial Laureate (Manchester University Press, 2013), co-edited with Stefano Evangelista.

 In addition to articles on Swinburne and Vernon Lee, I have published essays on Shelley, Browning, Christina and Dante Gabriel Rossetti, George Eliot, Ruskin, Pater, Hardy, Theodore Watts-Dunton, Oscar Wilde, Arthur Symons, John Addington Symonds, and Rider Haggard.
-My book Scents and Sensibility: Perfume in Victorian Literary Culture is forthcoming from Oxford University Press in October 2017.
+My book Scents and Sensibility: Perfume in Victorian Literary Culture was published by Oxford University Press in October 2017.
 This project was funded by a two-year Major Research Fellowship from the Leverhulme Trust for the period 2014-16.

 ed. with Stefano Evangelista, Algernon Charles Swinburne: Unofficial Laureate (Manchester: Manchester University Press, 2013)